North Korea test-fired ballistic missiles in latest military display, neighbors say

 The launches come days after North Korea offered a rare view into a secretive facility built to enrich uranium for nuclear bombs as leader Kim Jong Un called for a rapid expansion of his nuclear weapons program.

-South Korea’s Joint Chiefs of Staff said it detected North Korea firing multiple short-range ballistic missiles from north of its capital, Pyongyang, and said the weapons flew eastward.
-The joint chiefs said it was closely communicating with the United States and Japan over the launches but didn’t immediately provide more details.
+South Korea’s Joint Chiefs of Staff said it detected North Korea firing multiple short-range ballistic missiles from north of its capital, Pyongyang, and said they traveled about 400 kilometers (244 miles) while flying toward the northeast.

+The joint chiefs said it was closely communicating with the United States and Japan while analyzing the launches but didn’t immediately provide further flight details.

 Japan’s defense ministry said it detected at least two launches but didn’t immediately say what types of missiles they were and how far they flew.